 Continue east to Oakdale, known for its cowboy culture, and then on to towns like Sonora and Pinecrest where lakeside resorts and historic Gold Rush towns await.
 Don't miss Columbia State Historic Park where scenes from the TV show Little House on the Prairie were filmed.

 Beyond lies Yosemite in all its breathtaking beauty.
-Be sure to read our In the Park section for everything to do, including our favorite hiking trails [pages 6-23].
+Be sure to read our In the Park section for everything to do, including our favorite hiking trails.
 Spend the night in the park or just outside of it in gorgeous lodges, cabins or houses.

 After exploring Yosemite, take the Arch Rock Entrance to Mariposa where a charming downtown and outdoor activities await.
-Learn more on page 72.
 As you drive closer to San Francisco, stretch your legs in Modesto on the pedestrian-only 10th Street Plaza.

 Start: San Francisco